 Here are some words and acronyms you'll see in the next two chapters.
-Find a larger glossary in Appendix A.
+Find a larger glossary in Appendix A, page A-2.

 Business access and transit (BAT) lane: An outside lane reserved for buses and right-turning vehicles only.